Specification - AID

 2.1.
 Format

-The record's content MUST be a single string of semicolon-delimited key=value pairs.
-Clients SHOULD trim() leading/trailing whitespace from both keys and values when parsing, and MUST silently ignore unknown keys so future extensions are forward-compatible.
-If a DNS server splits the record into multiple 255-octet strings, the AID Client MUST concatenate them into a single string before parsing.
-The total length of the record content SHOULD be kept under 255 bytes to ensure efficiency.
+The record MUST be a single string of semicolon-delimited key=value pairs.
+Clients SHOULD trim() leading and trailing whitespace from keys and values.
+Clients MUST ignore unknown keys.
+If a DNS server splits the record into multiple 255-octet strings, the client MUST concatenate them in order before parsing.
+Keep the total length under 255 bytes when possible.

 KeyAliasRequirementDescriptionExample

-vRequiredThe specification version.
-For this document, it MUST be aid1.v=aid1
+versionvRequiredThe specification version.
+For v1 it MUST be aid1.v=aid1

-uriRequiredAn absolute https:// URL for a remote agent, or a package URI for a local agent (see Appendix B).uri=https://api.example.com/mcp
+uriuRequiredAn absolute https:// URL for a remote agent, or a package/locator for local agents.
+See Appendix B.u=https://api.example.com/mcp

-descOptionalA short, human-readable string (≤ 60 UTF-8 bytes) for display in client UIs.desc=Primary AI Gateway
+descsOptionalShort, human-readable text (≤ 60 UTF-8 bytes) for UI display.s=Primary AI Gateway

 2.2.
 Examples